Sixty survivors found alive sheltering in Maui home as search enters ninth day

 Hawaii governor Josh Green said just 35 per cent of burned out areas had been searched, and he expects the death toll to rise in the coming days.

-Hundreds of specialist Federal Emergency Management Agency agents have arrived on the island, along with at least 20 cadaver dogs.
+Hundreds of specialist Federal Emergency Management Agency officers have arrived on the island, along with at least 40 cadaver dogs, FEMA Administrator Deanne Criswell said at a White House briefing on Wednesday.

-Only five of the victims had been identified by Tuesday afternoon, and a mobile morgue unit with additional coroners has arrived in Hawaii to help sift through remains, according to the Associated Press.
+Only five of the victims had been identified by Tuesday afternoon, and a mobile morgue unit with 30 coroners has arrived in Hawaii to help sift through remains, Ms Criswell said.

+“We’re working carefully to search the affected areas thoroughly and compassionately while respecting all of the cultural sensitivities.”

 President Joe Biden plans to travel to Maui with First Lady Jill Biden on 21 August to inspect the affected areas and victims and officials involved in the recovery operation.